aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 ![TLS layers](images/s2n_tls_layers.png "s2n TLS layers")

-In the outbound direction, s2n never coalesces messages into one records, so writing a handshake message is a simple matter of fragmenting the handshake message if neccessary and writing the records.
+In the outbound direction, s2n never coalesces messages into one records, so writing a handshake message is a simple matter of fragmenting the handshake message if necessary and writing the records.
 In the inbound direction, the small state machine in s2n_handshake_io.c takes care of any fragmentation and coalescing.
 See [tests/unit/s2n_fragmentation_coalescing_test.c](https://github.com/awslabs/s2n/blob/master/tests/unit/s2n_fragmentation_coalescing_test.c) for our test cases covering the logic too.

 To perform all of this, the s2n_connection structure has a few more internal stuffers: